rfhb/ctrdata/README.md

 Queries in the CTIS search interface can be automatically copied to the clipboard so that a user can paste them into `queryterm`, see [here](#3-script-to-automatically-copy-users-query-from-web-browser).
-As of April 2023, more than 160 trials are publicly accessible in CTIS.
+As of June 2023, more than 200 trials are publicly accessible in CTIS.

 ``` r
 # Retrieve trials from another register: